 Caring for your dressings

-See your GP or an after-hours GP, or phone the Christchurch Hospital Plastic Surgery Outpatient Department on (03) 364‑0471 as soon as possible if you have:
+See your general practice team or go to an after-hours clinic as soon as possible if you have:

 - increasing redness, swelling or pain